 At the end of 2017, adoption agencies were told that there was a change coming in one of the government entities but they were not told what.
 In February, I started receiving emails from agencies about an increase to fees coming in TWO WEEKS!
 A year ago we were waiting for our travel dates, trying to make sure we had all the finances to get our kids.
 This increase would have added another $1500 to that cost, $500 per kid, in two weeks!
 Yes, that’s what families need…more cost and stress.
 Those people that are trying to do something intensely difficult.

-Adoption is not a solution to an American problem or a Bulgaria or China problem.
+Adoption is not a solution to an American problem.
 It’s an INTERNATIONAL problem to be accomplished as an INTERNATIONAL community.
 To think that we should only adopt from our backyard is naïve.
 Children of every culture need families, not institutions.

-The previous entity worked with mostly volunteers on mostly volunteer time.
+The previous government entity worked with mostly volunteers on mostly volunteer time.
 This was replaced with a group of people getting paid very well.
 Both are supposed to be working to stop international child trafficking which is why they are involved in the adoption process.
 I have no problem with that!
 As adoptive parents, we should be checked out!
 We should be held accountable.
 But we are not the bad guys!
-Plus, notice how they are working INTERNATIONALLY?!
-Why are they not only working in the US?
-There’s plenty of issues right here? *insert sarcasm*

 Many smaller agencies will have to close.
 Larger agencies will not be able to offer international.
-If you think there can not be someone that cruel in our government, they also want to make pictures and files of international waiting children, unavailable to advocate websites, including the agencies websites.
+If you think there can not be someone that cruel in our government, think again.
+They also want to make pictures and files of international waiting children, unavailable to advocate websites, including the agencies websites.
 These sites are guarded and some, pretty heavily.